Shire of Hepburn

-The Shire of Hepburn is a local government area in Victoria, Australia, located in the central part of the state.
-It covers an area of 1473 km2 and, in the 2021 Census the shire had a population of 16,604.
+The Shire of Hepburn is a local government area in Victoria, Australia.
+Located in the central part of the state, it covers an area of 1473 km2.
+The recorded a population of 16,604 in the shire.

-It includes the towns of Clunes, Creswick, Daylesford, Hepburn Springs and Trentham and the villages of Allendale, Denver, Glenlyon, Kingston, Leonards Hill, Lyonville, Newlyn and Smeaton.
+Notable settlements include Clunes, Creswick, Daylesford, Hepburn Springs, Trentham, Allendale, Denver, Glenlyon, Kingston, Leonards Hill, Lyonville, Newlyn and Smeaton.

 The shire is governed and administered by the Hepburn Shire Council; its seat of local government and administrative centre is located at the council headquarters in Daylesford.
 It also has a service centre located in Creswick.
 The shire is named after an early squatter named John Hepburn, who established the Smeaton Hill pastoral run, which was located a few kilometres north of present-day Creswick.

 History

 The Shire of Hepburn was formed in 1995 from the amalgamation of the Shire of Creswick, Shire of Daylesford and Glenlyon, the Trentham district of the Shire of Kyneton, and the Clunes district of the Shire of Talbot and Clunes.

 Hepburn Shire's predecessor LGAs (green) as they were in 1994.
 The administrative centres of the former LGAs are marked by green dots.